By Daisy Owen

 Another reason Marian students dislike the dress code is that their favorite types of shoes are banned because they expose their toes and heels.

-“Birkenstocks should be legal,” senior Aleah Ramsey* says, “it’s ridiculous.”
+“Birkenstocks should be legal,” senior Aleah Ramsey said, “it’s ridiculous.”

 There are numerous stories about cases in which school dress codes have gone too far, severely punishing girls for wearing something that the student believed was modest or morally correct.

-School dress codes still target female students, although it may be unintentional, calling them out in the middle of a class and embarrassing them in front of their peers.
-Through hashtags (#IAmMoreThanADistraction, created by a group of New Jersey students to bring awareness to their school’s double standards), Twitter posts, protests, and petitions, this controversial debate has inflamed over the past few years.
+School dress codes still target female students, calling them out in the middle of a class and embarrassing them in front of their peers.
+Through hashtags (#IAmMoreThanADistraction, created by a group of New Jersey students to bring awareness to their school’s double standards), Twitter posts, protests, and petitions, this controversial debate has inflamed over the course of the past year.

-Tiffany Fahey, a female student at St. Charles Catholic Elementary School in Sudbury, Ont., was interviewed by Radio-Canada about how she challenged her school’s dress policy.
-By doing this, she hoped to not only change the code, but to also serve as an opportunity for the school’s staff and students to learn about the process of advocating for change.
-Like most advocates, she was inspired because of a prior experience in which her outfit was called “a distraction to the boys”.
+Tiffany Fahey, a female student at St. Charles Catholic Elementary School in Sudbury, Ont, was interviewed by Radio-Canada about how she challenged her school’s dress policy.
+By doing this, she hoped to not only change the code, but to also let the experience serve as an opportunity for the school’s staff and students to learn about the process of advocating for change.
+Like most advocates, she was inspired because of a prior experience in which her outfit was called “a distraction to the boys.”
 It was her shorts that got her in trouble, even though it was a hot Wednesday in her school which does not have air conditioning.